 The biggest danger for us is always dinner on travel day.
 Even when I have the best of intentions, after we arrive at our destination and set up, I’m always tempted to go out to eat.
 One thing that I’ve found that helps is to plan our meal in advance and do as much prep as I can beforehand.

-I love the $5 Meal Plan.
+If you’re looking for more ideas, I love the $5 Meal Plan.
 For only $5 a month you get pre-made weekly meal plans with a shopping list.
 Planning your meals and grocery shopping in advance not not only saves space but saves money as well by reducing waste.

 One of our favorite travel day dinners is bean & rice tacos.
 The night before I chop veggies and make a batch of beans & rice in the Instant Pot.
 When we arrive at our destination, all I have to do is heat them over the propane stovetop (great option if we’re boon docking too), and serve with tortillas and the veggies.
 Here’s a great recipe for slow cooker or Instant Pot shredded chicken tacos.